stemmlerjs/univjobs-front-static/src/pages/blog/top-3-myths-about-volunteering.md

 title: Top 3 Myths About Volunteering
 author: Charles Javelona
 date: '2018-06-16T12:11:15-04:00'
-description: >-
-  We are taking a look at the top myths about volunteering.
-Here are the 3 myths that come up the most frequently.
+description: Let's take a look at some of the myths surrounding volunteer work.
 tags:
   - volunteering
 featured: false